Methylation and gene mutation

 Major viral infections

 Viruses play a role in numerous diseases, including Lyme disease, rheumatoid arthritis, multiple sclerosis, eczema, chronic fatigue syndrome, and many others.
 You can learn more in the book The Healing Medium .
 In all of these health conditions, viruses enter the liver and release a toxic byproduct.
-As a result, it is likely that if you are diagnosed with Lyme disease or another chronic virus-related illness, also test positive for an MTHFR gene mutation.
+As a result, it is likely that if you are diagnosed with Lyme disease or another chronic virus-related illness, and test positive for the MTHFR gene.
 Again, it's important to remember that this does not mean you have a gene mutation.
-The methylation and homocysteine problems you may be experiencing are the result of a viral byproduct clogging up the liver and getting in the bloodstream Thinking you have a mutated gene will never help you heal from Lyme disease, multiple sclerosis, eczema, psoriasis, sarcoid, colitis or any other chronic disease, but knowing the truth can help you start to bounce back your health If you are concerned about methylation or detoxification problems, tell your doctor that you think you may have problems with low-level viruses in your liver that are causing symptoms and creating blood toxicity.
+The methylation and homocysteine problems you may be experiencing are a result of a viral byproduct clogging up your liver and getting in the bloodstream Thinking you have a mutated gene will never help you heal from Lyme disease, multiple sclerosis, eczema, psoriasis, sarcoid, colitis or any other chronic disease, but knowing the truth can help you start to recover your health If you are concerned about methylation or detoxification problems, tell your doctor that you think you may have problems with low-level viruses in your liver that are causing symptoms and creating blood toxicity.
 By using the information you learn here and working with a qualified doctor, you may be able to completely reverse any viral health and methylation issues you are experiencing.

 Misinformation hinders healing